The Hip Joint

 The first structure is the acetabulum.
 It is deep, and encompasses nearly all of the head of the femur.
 This decreases the probability of the head slipping out of the acetabulum (dislocation).

-There is a fibrocartilaginous collar around the acetabulum which increases its depth, known as the acetabular labrum.
+There is a horseshoe shaped fibrocartilaginous ring around the acetabulum which increases its depth, known as the acetabular labrum.
 The increase in depth provides a larger articular surface, further improving the stability of the joint.

 The iliofemoral, pubofemoral and ischiofemoral ligaments are very strong, and along with the thickened joint capsule, provide a large degree of stability.
 These ligaments have a unique spiral orientation; this causes them to become tighter when the joint is extended.

 In addition, the muscles and ligaments work in a reciprocal fashion at the hip joint: